COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/RoadMap.md

 5. Make the release!
     + Merge the `release` branch into the `master` branch.
     + Create the tag.
-This is best done on the command line as `git tag -f -a COS-IT-FLOWS.5.1.2 -m 'release tag of COS-IT-FLOWS 5.1.2, bug fix update for this example`.
+This is best done on the command line as `git tag -f -a COS-IT-FLOWS.0.1 -m 'release tag of COS-IT-FLOWS.0.1, bug fix update for this example`.
     + Publish the release on Github.
-    + Update the VIC documentation and Readme files with the releases Zenodo DOI (e.g. DOI).
+    + Update the CoS-IT-FloWS documentation and Readme files.
     + Update the `develop` branch with the changes from the `master` branch.
     + Reset the version strings in the `develop` branch.